• Overview

 Being able to think about systems in a strictly software way is today called "cloud computing," a nod to the marketing term "The Cloud" to refer to hosted solutions generally.
 While not the same, they do go hand-in-hand.
 And as cloud computing environments are different from older, hardware-based systems, they have a new, different set of best practices.

-Containerization: The best practice from start to finish
+Containerization: the best practice from start to finish

 Each step along the way, the conventional "best practices" have changed.
 With the advent of widespread containerization, the leading "best practices" today are based on containerizing the entire process from start to finish.
 That, in turn, blows up the traditional 3-tier model.